ericwastaken/python-playfab-retrieve-player/README.md

 4) Run the tool
 - Example command:
   - `playfab-retrieve with-custom-id --config data/retrieve-config.yml --input data/input.csv --output out.csv`
-- On start, the tool prints a verification summary showing the endpoint, total requests, first customId, and a payload example.
+- On start, the tool prints a verification summary showing the endpoint, total requests, a resolvedCustomIdExample (taken from the first row after substitutions), and a payload example.
 You must confirm to proceed.
 - Use --verbose to print each request payload and the full response bodies to stderr.